Monarchy of Canada: Demise of the Crown and accession

 A period of mourning also follows, during which portraits of the recently deceased monarch are draped with black fabric and staff at government houses wear black armbands.
 The Manual of Official Procedure of the Government of Canada states the prime minister is responsible for convening Parliament, tabling a resolution of loyalty and condolence from Parliament to the new monarch, and arranging for the motion to be seconded by the leader of the official opposition.
 The prime minister will then move to adjourn Parliament.
 The Canadian Broadcasting Corporation keeps a regularly updated plan for a "broadcast of national importance", announcing the demise of a sovereign and covering the aftermath, during which all regular programming and advertising is cancelled and on-call commentators contribute to a 24-hour news mode.
 As funerals for Canada's sovereigns, as well as for their consorts, take place in the United Kingdom, commemoration services are conducted by the federal and provincial governments across Canada.
 Such ceremonies may also be held for other recently deceased members of the royal family.
 The day of the sovereign's funeral is likely to be a federal holiday.

 The new monarch is crowned in the United Kingdom in an ancient ritual but one not necessary for a sovereign to reign.
 Under the federal Interpretation Act, officials who hold a federal office under the Crown are not affected by the death of the monarch, nor are they required to take the Oath of Allegiance again.
 In some provinces, though, those holding Crown offices must swear the Oath to the new sovereign.
-All references in federal legislation to previous monarchs, whether in the masculine (e.g. His Majesty) or feminine (e.g. The Queen), continue to mean the reigning sovereign of Canada, regardless of his or her gender.
+All references in federal legislation to previous monarchs, whether in the masculine (e.g. His Majesty) or feminine (e.g. The Queen), continue to mean the reigning sovereign of Canada, regardless of their gender.
 This is because, in common law, the Crown never dies.
 After an individual accedes to the throne, he or she usually continues to reign until death.